SecurityBagel/SCFBagel/README.md

 </p>

 # SCF Bagel
-An open-source Power BI app for interacting with the Secure Controls Framework (SCF).
+- An open-source Power BI app for interacting with the Secure Controls Framework (SCF) Excel spreadsheet.
-All source data is licensed by the SCF at https://securecontrolsframework.com/terms-conditions/.
+- All source data is created and licensed by the SCF at https://securecontrolsframework.com/terms-conditions/.
-Security Bagel is not affiliated or endorsed by the Secure Controls Framework.
+- Security Bagel is not affiliated or endorsed by the Secure Controls Framework.

 # Secure Controls Framework (SCF)
 The SCF provides a free cybersecurity control set with mappings to applicable laws, regulations and other frameworks.